hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 the bugle of the fire-engine located near our house, but after a short while, a telephonic message was received announcing that the fire had been extinguished.
 We were much disheartened at this news, because our attempt had not proved as successful as we had wished.
-On inquiry we 986learnt that as the padlock which had been attached to the lower door was a worthless one, Dagdu confectioner, a gymnast of our city, forced it open by breaking the lock.
+On inquiry we learnt that as the padlock which had been attached to the lower door was a worthless one, Dagdu confectioner, a gymnast of our city, forced it open by breaking the lock.
 How long could a padlock worth only one anna hold out ?
 This weak point in our plans was due to our inability to spend more upon the padlock.
-After this, we sent a warning to the owner of the house to evict the missionaries, as otherwise the attempt (at incendiarism) v/as sure to be repeated some other day.
+After this, we sent a warning to the owner of the house to evict the missionaries, as otherwise the attempt (at incendiarism) was sure to be repeated some other day.
 As we were fired with an ambition to follow a military career we were unceasingly exerting ourselves (to gain our object).

-THE NON-BRAHMIN MOVEMENT SPONSORED BY GOVERNMENT
+### THE NON-BRAHMIN MOVEMENT SPONSORED BY GOVERNMENT
 We went to the old market every Sunday and Wednesday and accosted the native soldiers visiting that place, with a view to elicit information from them on this subject of special interest to us.
-I had given up conversing with the Mavathas among them, as Englishmen have fairly imbued their minds with the idea that the Brahmins were the cause of their ruin.
-My intelligent readers are doubtless aware of the existence at Poona and Bombay of a large anti-Brahmin association founded by one Jotiba Fule.
+I had given up conversing with the Marathas among them, as Englishmen have fairly imbued their minds with the idea that the Brahmins were the cause of their ruin.+++(5)+++

+My intelligent readers are
+doubtless aware of the existence at Poona and Bombay of a large anti-Brahmin association founded by one Jotiba Fule.
 The sole aim of this association is to stir up hatred against the Brahmins among all other castes.
 Its members are always moving about the country, delivering lectures to create a